-Library's storytelling fest takes place this weekend
+Library's storytelling fest set this weekend

 FARMINGTON — The annual Four Corners Storytelling Festival presented by the Farmington Public Library may not be as big as many similar events around the country.
 But the festival has survived, even thrived, for more than 15 years because library officials have been careful not to let it become financially overextended and because it seems to be a natural fit for many of the people who call this area home.